-Family lawyer and children’s law expert, Susan Snook, considers the common scenario of a parent wishing to take a child on holiday against the wishes of the other parent.
-Susan is available on 01793 615011.
+Swindon Family Lawyer and children’s law expert, Catherine Smith, considers the common scenario of a parent wishing to take a child on holiday against the wishes of the other parent.
+Catherine is available on 01793 615011.
 You can also contact her by email, or by completing the Contact Form at the foot of this page.

 My ex won’t let me take my child on holiday